arnaudblancher/ansible-role-docker_provisionning/README.md

 After you can deploy your favorite ansible playbook on theses docker-inventory and make easily and safely full tests in a new and clean environnement without new virtual machines.

-Afer your tests, just destroy theses dockers with ansible role docker_unprovisonning
+Afer your tests, just destroy theses dockers with ansible role arnaudblancher.docker_unprovisonning

 Requirements
 ------------